Garlic 101: Is Garlic Good for Chickens?

 How do you give your flock garlic?

 I give my chickens 4 cloves of fresh garlic crushed in their 1 gallon water founts once a week, usually every Monday through Tuesday.
 My Svart Hona flock gets just the garlic water for Mon.-Tues. and they don’t seem to mind it.
-My laying flock has a water fount of garlic water and a water fount full of fresh water for Mon.-Tues. and they don’t seem to favor one over the other now.
+My laying flock has a water fount of garlic water and a water fount full of fresh water for Mon.-Tues. and they don’t seem to favor one over the other.

 Can I add garlic to my flock’s treats?

 Yes!
 I recommend adding crushed garlic to chicken treats in the ratio of 1 clove per 6 hens.
 Of course, only do this on occasion or as their weekly garlic dosage.
-You can use garlic powder instead as well, however, only the secondary benefit will be received.
+You can use garlic powder instead as well, however, only the secondary benefits will be received.
 Cooked chicken scraps, meats scraps, scrambled eggs, and fermented feed are great treats to add garlic too!

 Want a supplement to give to your chickens that is anti-viral, anti-parasitic, anti-bacterial, anti-microbial, anti-protozoal, boosts the immune system, improves respiratory health, and is a natural antibiotic?
 Then garlic is perfect!
 I love giving my flock garlic every week knowing that it helps them maintain good health and productivity.